My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 This site is supported by readers — not ads.
 Visit my Patreon to support my work and get xxxtra special perks.

 Hey Beast, your blog is light.

-In every relationship I had (currently in a serious “monogamous” relationship) I couldn’t avoid the heat and the warm places where anonymous and random hook ups takes me.
-It feels like I am addicted to a delicious vicious, I lose myself when I am doing it (in the good sense of the word), most of the times I give the excuse (to myself) that I am going out for a walk, but in reality I am going out to find someone to blow and make out and touch in places where I had previously analyzed as good places for the rush.
+In every relationship I had (currently in a serious “monogamous” relationship) I couldn’t avoid the heat and the warm places where anonymous and random hookups takes me.
+It feels like I am addicted to a delicious vicious, I lose myself when I am doing it (in the good sense of the word), and most of the time I give the excuse (to myself) that I am going out for a walk, but in reality, I am going out to find someone to blow and make out and touch in places where I had previously analyzed as good places for the rush.
 (All of them public).

 I cannot communicate this to my boyfriend, absolutely not.
 He won’t accept it and the amazing place where we are would be gone.
 And yes!
-Me and him are the best place where a relationship can be.
+We are in the best place where a relationship can be.